-In addition to enjoying spending time with her husband Danny and their three children, she is a yoga enthusiast and dog lover.
-Karen’s daughter is a graduate of Lawrence School, Class of 2018.Collapse
+A yoga enthusiast and dog lover, Karen also enjoys spending her free time with her husband Danny and their three children.
+Her daughter is a graduate of Lawrence School, Class of 2018.Collapse

-Jenifer Garfield served as a Lawrence School trustee for 46 years.
-She’s seen firsthand the school’s transformation from an after-school tutoring program for struggling readers to a thriving K-12 school on two campuses.
+Jenifer Garfield served as a Lawrence School trustee for 46 years, seeing firsthand the school’s transformation from an after-school tutoring program for struggling readers to a thriving K-12 school on two campuses.

 Upon retiring from the board, Jenifer was designated as Trustee Emerita, a distinction reserved for extraordinary service and commitment to the mission of school.
 There is no higher honor Lawrence can bestow.

 Jenifer and her late husband Bob co-chaired the capital campaign that built the Upper School campus.
 The Garfield Theatre is named in their honor.
 Jenifer continues to be a tireless champion of Lawrence School and the children we serve.